View All 1881 Seated Liberty Half Dollar

 Description

 The 1881 Proof Seated Liberty Half Dollar is a proof half dollar from the Seated Liberty Half Dollars 1839-1891 series.
-With a mintage of just 10,000, this is a rare issue sought by specialists.
-The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by Robert Ball Hughes and Christian Gobrecht.
-Struck in 90% silver, 10% copper, 30 mm in diameter.
+With a mintage of 10,000, this is a rare issue — the lower-mintage of the two mint variants.
+The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Struck during the Gilded Age of rapid industrialization and the great silver debates, when monetary policy shaped elections and economic destiny.
+As a proof issue, this coin was struck multiple times on specially prepared polished planchets using polished dies, producing mirror-like fields and frosted design elements prized by collectors.
+Estimated market value is approximately $1.4K.
+Struck in 90% silver, 10% copper, weighing 12.44 grams, 30 mm in diameter, with a reeded edge.
 Cataloged as PCGS #76651.
-The Seated Liberty Half Dollar was produced over more than 50 years across multiple subtypes reflecting weight changes and motto additions.
-Carson City Mint issues are especially sought after.
-The 1878-S is a condition rarity, and the 1853-O "No Arrows" is extremely rare with only four known.

 External References